Shopify URL structure, limitations, and SEO

 Are Shopify URLs SEO-friendly?

-Shopify URLs reflect the way in which you name your products, collections, blog posts, and other pages.
+Shopify URLs reflect how you name your products, collections, blog posts, and other pages.
 If the store structure is organized in a way that makes sense and isn't too flat or duplicated, it will be enough for good SEO performance.

 What to consider if you're migrating from another platform?